 An excellent UX is critical for your WordPress website if you want to have a design that stands out and that your customers find delightful.

 The Factors That Influence Your Website UX

-Peter Morville, a Fortune 500 UX advisor coined the following seven factors affect your product/website user experience:
+Peter Morville, a Fortune 500 UX advisor, coined the following seven factors that affect your product/website user experience: